-Understanding web accessibility16 October 2019 Reading: 6 minutes
+Understanding web accessibility16 October 2019 Reading time: 6 min

 What good is it to invest time and money in a website that isn’t accessible?
 Too many companies neglect to factor this into their digital projects.